 As we mentioned in the “other criteria” section, you need to look at other carriers.
 There are a lot of companies who sell ROP term insurance plans.
 We don’t expect you to examine each one.

 You don’t have to become an insurance expert to secure the cheapest premium.
 We can do all of the digging and comparing for you.
-All you have to do is use our quote tool and then you can browse all of the carriers and policy options.
+All you have to do is use our quote tool and browse all of the carriers and policy options.

 Instead of going company to company, use the link below.
 All you need to do is to answer some simple questions.
 In a matter of minutes, you’ll have quotes from the biggest companies.